 According to a report from Automotive News, Kia plans to offer both Sportage Hybrid and Sportage Plug-in Hybrid in the U.S. in 2022.
 The report doesn’t state the order of release, but we think the company will offer at least the Hybrid variant of the all-new Sportage’s right from launch.

 What is the new Kia Sportage release date?

-The all-new Sportage is expected in the U.S. next year, as the current model has been revised for MY2022.
+The all-new Sportage is expected in the U.S. in 2022, as the current model has been revised for MY2022.

 What will be the 2022 Kia Sportage price?

 The next-gen Kia Sportage price should start at around $25,000 in the United States.

 Featured Image Source: Kia